-The Lapidus Bunion procedure which was first described in 1934 has been re-invented with 3D rotation of the 1st metatarsal and now marketed as the LapiplastyTM procedure
+The Lapidus Bunion procedure, a highly bunion surgery since first described in 1934, has been re-designed and updated to allow for frontal plane correction (3D rotation of the 1st metatarsal and sesamoids) and now marketed as the LapiplastyTM

 See the below X-rays for the difference in hardware between Lapidus and LapiplastyTM which are achieving the same outcome: